supminn/neoG_eCommerce/ReadME.md

 ## Functionalities to be implemented

 1. Product Listing Page
-    * List of products - fetched via api
+    * List of products - fetched via ExpressAPI
+    * Product detail page
     * Search for products
     * Wishlist button
     * Add to cart button